concur/developer.concur.com/src/api-guides/vat-reclaim-integration.md

 extractedDateBefore|2018-01-27
 extractedDateAfter|2018-01-25

 The API request should be made for one day at a time.
-This API Request will result in a list of invoices that match those search parameters. note: there could be multiple pages returned in the results.
+This API Request will result in a list of invoices that match those search parameters.

+> Note: there could be multiple pages returned in the results.

 #### Step 2: GET the Invoice (Payment Request) Details